lji543/drip/src/Ideas.md

   -pending owed items count / sum
   -current Month total
 -would you care to export the data for any reason?
+-should 'things that people owe' also be tied to expenses or have the ability to add to/from expenses?

 MORTGAGE: